misimori/misimori.github.io/_pages/research.md

 toc_icon: "gear"
 toc_sticky: true
 ---
-My research interests lie at the intersection of physics-based modeling of cell mechanics, soft matter and fluid structure interactions.
+My research interests lie at the intersection of physics-based modeling of cell mechanics, soft matter and fluid structure interactions.<br>
 Current and past research projects include:

 - Bouyancy-driven motion of elastic micro-posts/sheets by enzymatic reactions (Lattice-Boltzman-Immersed-Boundary simulations)
 - Continuum modeling for rheology of cell cytoskeleton